se-edu/se-book/modeling/modelingStructures/classDiagramsBasic/q-essay-drawClassDiagramForBoxEtc.md

 <panel header="{{ icon_Q }} Draw Class Diagram for Box etc.">
 <question>

 Draw a class diagram for the code below.
-Show the attributes, methods, associations, navigabilities, and multiplicities in the class diagram below:
+Show the attributes, methods, associations, navigabilities, and multiplicities.

 ```java
 class Box {